 The Group is an apparel designing and sourcing service provider for branded fashion retailers and wholesalers.
-The revenue for the Year was derived from the supply of apparel products to online fashion retailers and fashion retailers and the provision of consultation services.

-Supply of apparel products to branded fashion retailers and wholesalers

-The Group's revenue from the segment decreased by 52.8% to approximately HK\$120.3 million for the Year from approximately HK\$254.9 million for the year ended 30 April 2020.
-The decrease reflected the impact of novel coronavirus COVID-19 pandemic ("COVID-19") on both supply chain, and brands and retailers.
-Some major customers requested to delay shipment, reduce or cancel orders amid COVID-19 pandemic outbreak.
-However, the Group continuously strengthens its customized comprehensive apparel designing and sourcing services to the customers within a short lead time to secure existing customers' orders and requirements, which in turn will strengthen the relationships between the Group and its customers.
+Owing to the global economic rebounds from COVID-19's negative impact in 2021, the Group's revenue from the supply of apparel products to branded fashion retailers and wholesalers increased by 40.4% to approximately HK\$168.9 million for the Year from approximately HK\$120.3 million for the year ended 30 April 2021.
+The increase reflected the increase in sales orders from one of our major customers, as well as the successful development of new customers in the Middle East.
+Nonetheless, the Group continuously strengthens its customized comprehensive apparel designing and sourcing services to the customers within a short lead time to secure existing customers' orders and requirements, which in turn will strengthen the relationships between the Group and its customers.